Skip to main content

 See

-Whether to create subfolder with the input name.
+Whether to create subdir with the input name.

 When true, you may also use subdirHelper to determine a pre-process helper on the directory name.